KaranrajMokan/College-works/README.md

 # College-works
-This is a list of all of my college activites from Jan'21

-Here you can find my college activites from 8th semester.
+Here you can find my college activites from 8th semester(i.e from Jan'21).